jpchauvel/chauvel.org/blog/solana-dapp.md

 ## The Proof-of-Concept dApp

-I created a simple dApp consisted of an Anchor-based (written in Rust) Solana Program and an AnchorPy client that was used to interact with the Solana Program.
+I created a simple dApp consisted of an Anchor-based a Solana Program (written in Rust) and an AnchorPy client that was used to interact with the Solana Program.
 The smart contract (Solana Program) was design to only write a message into a Solana account using a concept known as PDA (Program Derived Address).

 ### What is a Program Derived Address?